Nutrition

 The Department of Food Science, Nutrition and Health Promotion encourages its students to take advantage of the many experiences offered by the departmental student organizations and teams.
 Clubs are a great way to develop leadership skills and to learn about the various food industries.
 Visit the organizations page to find out more.

-Meat Science Certificate
+Meat Science Endorsement

 Additional Program Information